-This privacy notice does not cover the activities Merkle undertakes on behalf of its clients - in which it acts as a data processor.
+This privacy notice does not cover the activities Merkle undertakes on behalf of its clients and in which it acts as a data processor.
 Should you wish to enquire about the data processing we undertake for any of our clients, or wish to assert your data protection rights regarding that processing, please contact the relevant client directly.

 This privacy notice does not cover any data processing carried out by Merkle in connection with employment by, or the supply of contracted services to, Merkle or its subsidiaries.
 Please contact your local Human Resources Office or the Data Protection Office (if no longer in employment with Merkle) for assistance in these matters.

-This privacy notice does not cover any website operated by a third party which Merkle may link to from this website.
+This privacy notice does not cover any website operated by a third party which Merkle may link to from its own websites.
 Please review the privacy notices and cookie policies associated with those websites for details of how they may process your data.